Stop Fat Talk – seems impossible right?

 If you’re like me when I first started noticing this constant stream of fat talking nastiness in my own mind, I was pretty shocked.

 I’ve been aware of this for years now, and yet just two days ago I found myself thinking an envious thought when I saw the woman walking ahead of me, wishing I had her well shaped and toned calves.
 What the?
-I thought, when I noticed myself thinking that thought 🙂
+I thought, when I noticed myself thinking that thought.
+Stop fat talk, it brings you down Sandy. 🙂

 It’s not easy to stop doing because so many of our thoughts are purely automatic, but it *is* easy to notice when you’re doing it.